Volunteer Abroad – Working Holidays & Vacations

-At some point in our lives, we all consider or dream about volunteer vacations and working holidays.
+At some point in our lives, we all consider or dream about volunteer vacations, volunteering abroad, and working holidays.
 The philanthropist in us eventually rises, and we all consider it.
 Often, people go on church missions or spend a school summer overseas volunteering for all kinds of causes.
 But how do you go about volunteering if you are not a part of a community that offers these experiences or are not in a school that does?

 Let’s take a look at the psychology of volunteering before we dive in.